gaioguys/GAIO.jl/docs/src/getting_started.md

 ```@repl 1
 F = BoxMap(f, Q)
 ```
-We can now compute a covering of the attractor in `Q`, starting with the full box set `B`, by applying 15 steps of the subdivison algorithm described in [4]:
+We can now compute a covering of the attractor in `Q`, starting with the full box set `B`, by applying 15 steps of the subdivison algorithm described in [subalg](@cite):
 ```@repl 1
 A = relative_attractor(F, B, steps = 19)
 ```